1999/vkoffline/README.md

    * {String} title
    * {Object} picture
    * {Number} last_message_ts - servers as an index

+There's also a special database `meta` with (currently) only one object store:

  * log (autoIncrement: true)
    * {String} data
    * {Number} ts - timestamp of record (Date.now() by default)